Caroline-xinyue/todoist-api/source/includes/_overview.md

 You can also read the [Python library documentation](http://todoist-python.readthedocs.org/en/latest/) online.

 Finally, there's also a [PyPI package](https://pypi.python.org/pypi/todoist-python) ready for you to install.

-### API tools

-You can find the [API tools](https://github.com/doist/todoist-api-tools) at its repository at Github.

-Examples of usage of the API tools can be found later on in this documentation.

 ## Migration guide